catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

         nwbfile=nwbfile, backend="hdf5"
     )

-From which a printout of the contents looks like...
+From which a printout of the contents looks like:

 .. code-block:: python